Muneerali199/Rein/README.md

 A cross-platform, LAN-based remote control for touch-screen devices following the **KISS principle**.
 It allows touchscreen devices to act as a trackpad and keyboard for a desktop system through a locally served web interface.

+> Contributions are welcome!
+Please leave a star ⭐ to show your support.

 ## Tech Stack

 *   **Framework**: [TanStack Start](https://tanstack.com/start)